MGVBR83/MyRepo1/README.md

 ## Overview

-This repository contains Terraform configuration files for creation of virtual machines in MyRepo1 repository.
+This repository contains Terraform configuration files for creating Virtual Machines for MyRepo1 repository.

 ## Usage